SantiagoVillaNeighborhoodAssociation/SantiagoVillaNeighborhoodAssociation.github.io/content/construction/space_park_way_closure.md

 - The Inigo extension from La Avenida to Pear to Space Park will create additional access to and from the mobile home park.
 - The infrastructure renovation is likely to stop the seasonal flooding to the front of the park.
-- The eventual realignment of Plymouth with Space Park should add a stoplight at the corner of Shoreline and S[ace Park.
+- The eventual realignment of Plymouth with Space Park should add a stoplight at the corner of Shoreline and Space Park.